Vote in the upcoming election, Whitehorse!

 Polling places will be set up at:

-If an elector is housebound or has a mobility impairment, they can request a mobile poll to visit their home.
-More details to come and we will ensure everyone that wants to vote, has an option.
+If an elector has a mobility impairment, they can request a mobile poll to visit their home.
+Please call the Elections Office at 668-8611 or email email@example.com by October 15 to arrange your home visit.

 Please note: Locations could be subject to change depending on any COVID-19 and public health measures.
 The City of Whitehorse Elections Office will provide updates of any changes on the website and through local and social media to ensure voters are aware and can make their plan to vote.